DawdlingHalo/Discord-Stock-Bot/README.md

 This version of the bot deals with the command "99!" that displays random messages from the created list with the help of the on_message event handler.
 Exception handling has also been dealt with in this iteration

 Here we made use of the client which is a superclass of the bot.
 In the next version, we will see the bot implementation.

+## botv3.py
+In this file , we shift from making use of client to using bot.command.
+This specifies the name and provides information on what it does.
+The bot will accept a command only if it has a '!' in its prefix.
+This version of bot is able to roll n number of die and display their respective result.